eyashiro/eyashiro.github.io/pages/services.md

   <div class="medium-4 column">
     <p style="text-align: center;">
     <font size="+1"><b>Correct Language</b></font><br /><br />
-    I will correct the linguistic mistakes that are present in your work.
-These include checking the grammar, spelling, and level of formality of the language.
+    The service includes checking the grammar, spelling, and level of formality.
 Awkward sentences will be rewritten, and the flow of the text can be improved. </p>
   </div>
   <div class="medium-4 column">
     <p style="text-align:center;">
     <font size="+1"><b>Check Format and Style</b></font><br /><br />
-    If you know where you will be submitting your document to, I can check that the journal or agency house style is respected in your document.
-I mostly follow the CSE style guide, which is a scientific variant of CMOS.
-If you have very specific style preferences, I can accommodate your needs.
-I can edit in American and British English.
-Any other general formatting issues will also be checked and corrected.</p>
+    For research manuscripts and grants, compliance with the journal or agency's house style can be checked.
+I mostly follow the CSE and CMOS style guides.
+If you have very specific style preferences, feel free to let me know.
+Choose between American and British English spelling. </p>
   </div>
   <div class="medium-4 column">
     <p style="text-align:center;">
     <font size="+1"><b>Ensure Consistency</b></font><br /><br />
-    Consistency in the use of fonts, punctuation marks, margins, abbreviations, terminology, and style are often overlooked.
-I will check all of the above to ensure that reading your document becomes a smooth experience for your target readers.</p>
+    Consistency in fonts, punctuation marks, margins, abbreviations, terminology, and style is often overlooked.
+These elements will be checked to ensure a smooth experience for your target readers.</p>
   </div>
 </div>

 ### Types of documents
-You can submit many types of documents covering the life and clinical sciences:
+**Technical documents:** STEM and clinical sciences
 * Reports
 * Manuscripts
 * White papers